AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 - **Never** redefine an inherited default parameter value, because default parameter values are statically bound, while virtual functions (the only functions you should be overriding) are dynamically bound.

+You may end up invoking a virtual function defined in a derived class but using a default parameter value from a base class.